Tips to Improve Vaginal pH

 Speaking of lubricants, petroleum-based products also have the potential to irritate the vagina or cause a vaginal pH imbalance.
 If you decide to use a lubricant, make sure that it’s water- or silicone-based.11

-probiotic specifically geared toward supporting vaginal health may help promote a healthy balance of bacteria in the vagina, and in turn, aid in keeping vaginal pH balanced and where it should be.
+probiotic specifically geared toward supporting vaginal health may help promote a healthy balance of bacteria in the vagina, and in turn, aid in keeping vaginal pH balanced and helping you avoid symptoms of unbalanced pH levels.
 But the science is still unfolding, and not every product is created equal.
 If you struggle with vaginal infections or irritations, consider talking with your healthcare provider about the possible benefits of using a vaginal probiotic.
 Those containing specific Lactobacillus strains have been shown to help manage bacterial vaginosis, found one recent analysis.13

-Learn More About Vaginal pH for Women and How to Maintain Vaginal Health
+Learn More About Vaginal pH for Women and How to Balance Vaginal pH

-If you’re concerned about your vaginal pH or that you might have a vaginal pH imbalance, you can track it with an at-home testing kit.
+If you’re concerned about your vaginal pH or that you might have symptoms of unbalanced pH levels, you can track it with an at-home testing kit.
 These kits are simple and easy to use – just hold a piece of pH paper against the wall of your vagina and compare the color of the paper to the colors on the pH scale that come with the kit.
 It’s important to note that if you test your vaginal pH during menstruation, your pH will likely be altered.14

 If you notice that your vaginal pH falls outside of the typical range or that it changes, let your healthcare provider know.
 He or she can perform an exam to determine if an infection is the cause and recommend the right treatment option for you.